Extra rich bread pudding for mock French toast

 This is flavored with cinnamon, but one can vary the flavorings to suit your tastes.
 Dried fruits can be added to the mixture if desired, mixed in just before pouring into the loaf pan.

-This can also be baked in a casserole – shallower glass or ceramic baking dishes do not require the water bath.
-You can also use individual pudding bowls placed on a baking sheet, cut the baking time down to 35 minutes and then test.
+This can also be baked in a casserole – shallower glass or ceramic baking dishes do not require the water bath keeping it about an inch thick and cutting into squares.
+You can also use shallow individual pudding bowls placed on a baking sheet, cut the baking time down to 35 minutes and then test but remember this needs to be 1 inch or less thick to cook through on a griddle.

 Extra Rich Bread Pudding